hoodiecrow/ConsTcl/top.md

 Speed aside, it is an amusing piece of machinery.
 The types are implemented as TclOO classes, and evaluation is to a large extent applying Lisp methods to Tcl data.

-It is limited: as of 2025-01-30, it still doesn't handle input (but has an interactive REPL).
+It is limited.
 Quite a few standard procedures are missing.
 It doesn't come near to having call/cc or tail recursion.
-It doesn't have ports or exact/inexact numbers, or most of the numerical tower.
+It doesn't have exact/inexact numbers, or most of the numerical tower.
 Error reporting is spotty, and there is no error recovery.